 Now comes the tricky part.
 Since the Thai Constellation is prone to rot, you don’t want to use something that is too heavy.
 However, you also want to keep the medium moist.
 How do you achieve that?

 Well, I would avoid a straight soil mix for sure.
 Many successfully use a mixture of some high-quality soil, sphagnum moss, and perlite.
-(I also have a post about how to propagate cuttings in sphagnum moss if you’re interested.)
+(I also have an article about how to propagate cuttings in sphagnum moss if you’re interested.)

 So if not straight soil, what should I use?

 However, I have been cautioned from experienced growers that even that mixture can lead to rot and unsuccessful propagations.
 And when the stakes are high, you gotta take every precaution possible!
 So the best option is a chunky mix like this:

 - A bit of sphagnum moss (wring all of the water out when you dampen it)

 - Chunky perlite

 Here is a picture of a mixture I got from a friend.
 All of these materials hold in moisture without making the medium too dense.
 I’m a fan!
 You can also use some sort of rooting hormone if you’d like.
 The original grower I purchased from used Noot.

 Make sure you don’t bury the stem too deep in the medium.
 Make sure to cover the node.
 Keep the plant in a humid environment that is warm and bright.
 You can put a bag over top of the plant, but make sure it’s large enough to not touch the leaves.